Sam0303-s/FACE-SMILE/README.md

 # FACE-SMILE
-This is a simple program which detects smile on our face through webcam.
+This is a simple program which detects smile on our face using webcam.